Sometimes you need to gather threat intelligence data as quickly as possible, and Rapid7’s Project Sonar Opendata can provide great insights.

 }

-Okay, probably you can grep it by using a decent bash script, but I think I have a better option :)
+While you could probably grep this using a decent bash script, I believe I have a better option.

 Update:

-Apparently the latest jq version has @base64d filter so there is definitely another way to do the same thing using only jq and it’s nice to have multiple options.
+Apparently the latest jq version has a @base64d filter so there is definitely another way to accomplish this using only jq.
+But still it’s nice to have multiple options.

 Usage

-Here is how to get a list of Wordpress-related IPs:
+For example, here’s how to get a list of WordPress-related IPs:

 | sonargrep -w wordpress -i \